 In these days of a music industry drowning itself to death in soulless ‘X-Factor’ karaoke overnight wannabe’s desperate to be ‘famous’ I hope the music offered here is an authentic alternative to get lost in.
 With so much music now available on the internet I decided against a You-Tube library full of the videos and songs of bands that own the copyright to what they’ve created.
 After-all ‘Egoistic opinions are easy, creative creation is not’.
 Although You-Tube has its place and purpose, I don’t feel comfortable with messing about with videos and songs of many of the bands herein without permission.
 So, I decided to list their relevant website to view if you so choose.
 In doing so, I seek to honour their rights over what they’ve created and hope your ears are opened to some new musical avenues you might not have heard yet.
 All great bands create something new from often abstract places out of step with that deemed as ‘current’.

-www.rideox4.net The website of the band RIDE (now reformed; UK shows SOLD OUT in hours).
-Sounding like a mixture of My Bloody Valentine, Slowdive and The House of Love but with a more direct approach, RIDE emerged at the tail-end of 1989/early 1990 and quickly became ‘indie’ guitar favourites.
+www.thebandride.com RIDE sounded like a mixture of My Bloody Valentine, Slowdive and The House of Love but with a more direct approach.
+RIDE emerged at the tail-end of 1989/early 1990 and quickly became ‘indie’ guitar favourites.
 Presenting in a painfully shy manner, with boyish good looks, melodic vocals, sawing guitars and one of the best drummers of shoegaze, much was expected of RIDE as ‘the greatest of guitar hopes’.
 However, they never really broke in a mainstream way and (some controversially claim) never made the classic album they were capable of.
-Arguably, they peaked in 1992 with the often overlooked album ‘Going Blank Again’ and the amazing ‘Leave them all behind’ EP.
-See ‘92 ‘Brixton Academy Live’ DVD or sample ‘Driveblind’ ‘Close my eyes’ ‘Like a Daydream’ ‘Here and Now’ ‘Dreams burn down’ ‘Taste’ ‘Kaleidoscope’ ‘Perfect Time’ ‘Unfamiliar’ ‘Leave them all behind’ ‘Chrome Waves’ (electric EP version) ‘Grasshopper’ and ‘Stampede’.
+Arguably, they peaked in 1992 with the often overlooked album ‘Going Blank Again’ and the amazing ‘Leave them all behind’ EP and thereafter got lost down blind musical alleyways and never made another classic RIDE album.
+See ‘92 ‘Brixton Academy Live’ DVD or sample ‘Driveblind’ ‘Close my eyes’ ‘Like a Daydream’ ‘Here and Now’ ‘Dreams burn down’ ‘Taste’ Polar Bear’ ‘Kaleidoscope’ ‘Perfect Time’ ‘Unfamiliar’ ‘Sennen’ ‘In a different place’ ‘Leave them all behind’ ‘Chrome Waves’ (electric EP version) ‘Grasshopper’ and ‘Stampede’.

-www.mybloodyvalentine.net Website dedicated to the band My Bloody Valentine.
-Claimed by many as the true founders of Shoegaze due to the band’s late 80’s LP ‘Isn’t anything’ which set the template for ‘Loveless’ with their unique approach to guitar sounds, creating huge, soaring, textured landscapes via Fender Jazzmasters and Jaguars, where human voices whimpered melodically in the background.
+www.mybloodyvalentine.net Claimed by many as the true founders of Shoegaze due to the band’s late 80’s LP ‘Isn’t anything’ which set the template for ‘Loveless’ with their unique approach to guitar sounds, creating huge, soaring, textured landscapes via Fender Jazzmasters and Jaguars, where human voices whimpered melodically in the background.
 Although upon its release ‘Loveless’ was not a huge commercial hit, today its regarded by many as the final authority on Shoegaze and has influenced a huge swathe of guitar musicians.
 Hear ‘I only said’ and ‘Soon’.

 www.palesaints.co.uk Possibly the most overlooked and unknown band of Shoegazing, but as pivotal as MBV.
 Created the template for the whole scene in the late 1980’s/very early 90’s but never truly received the critical acclaim they deserved.
 One of the most melodic male vocalists of the Shoegaze scene set to a backdrop of simple, feedback laden, chorus drenched guitar parts.
 Just hear ‘Sea of Sound’.